3DToolboxNL/3DToolboxNL/3d_buildings_from_footprints/README.md

 If your input data is not a set of KML files, you will have to adapt the script to fit your input format.
 This is (hopefully!) relatively easy because the script uses ogr2ogr.

 ### Running
 Run `python3 main.py` to start the conversion.
+The script will start a PostgreSQL docker container to do the dataprocessing in.
+The data also needs to be in a Postgres database for the creation of 3D Tiles using [pg2b3dm](https://github.com/Geodan/pg2b3dm).

 After the run, you will find an output folder with the 3D Tiles contents.
 The script will automatically start a python server that serves `index.html`, which loads Cesium to display the 3D Tiles.